-Group Social Skills Training-Adolescents (Ages 14-17)
+Group Social Skills Training-Adolescents (Ages 13-17)

-- The group outline consists of a 60-minute initial intake interview with the child and parent prior to admission to group.
-This interview is designed to help build rapport with one of the co-leaders, discuss current social deficits, set goals, and review group information (schedule, welcome packet, initial questionnaires).
+Dr. Bomil and Jamie Evans, MA are co-leaders for this 16-week social skills group, which meets on Tuesday afternoons from 4:30-6:00 PM.
+Prior to admission to the group, a brief informational phone triage is scheduled with one of our group leaders to determine whether this group is a good fit.
+If so, a 60-minute clinical interview is conducted between one of the group leaders, the teen, and at least one parent.
+This interview is designed to help build rapport with the co-leaders, discuss current social challenges, set goals, and review group information (group schedule, initial questionnaires).
 This is also a time for you and your child to decide if this group is something you would like to pursue.
-If this program is determined to be a good fit your child will be enrolled in the 16-week program.
+If this program is determined to be a good fit, your child will be enrolled in the 16-week program.

 Group Curriculum